EshanTrivedi21/Git-CheatSheet/Md/Cheatsheet_MD.md

 7. RESETING THE REPOSITORY TO A PARTICULAR COMMIT

-    **NOTE** : it resets the head to the commit id 604a39a, but it doesnt delete the changes, it like there is no commit made after commit id 604a39a
+    RESETS the HEAD to the commit id 604a39a, but it doesnt delete the changes.

+	*(it like there is no commit made after commit id 604a39a)*

         $ git reset 604a39a